LIS 534: Information Architecture: Web Design for Usability

-- actively contribute to and participate in informed and engaging discussions and other activities related to information architecture and website usability.
+- 1actively contribute to and participate in informed and engaging discussions and other activities related to information architecture and website usability.

-- apply website information architecture and usability principles to the evaluation of individual aspects as well as the overall usability of websites.
+- 2apply website information architecture and usability principles to the evaluation of individual aspects as well as the overall usability of websites.

-A combination of lectures, computer demonstrations, class discussion, group work, and hands-on tutorials and labs will be used throughout this course.
+A combination of lectures, computer demonstrations, group presentations, class discussion, and hands-on tutorials and labs will be used throughout this course.